 How to Foam-Roll Your Latissimus Dorsi

 Start: Lie on your right side with your right arm extended along the floor as shown and the roller directly under your right armpit — the roller should be perpendicular to your body.
 Bend your left arm and lightly place your left hand on the floor for support.

 Roll: Roll up and down so the roller moves from your armpit to just above your waist.
 Once you’re finished, switch positions to work your left side.

-Tip: Keep the thumb of your extended arm pointed up towards the ceiling – this puts your arm in a position that helps pre-stretch your lats.
+Tip: Keep the thumb of your extended arm pointed up toward the ceiling — this puts your arm in a position that helps pre-stretch your lats.

 Start: Lie face down with the roller positioned directly under your thighs.
-Bend your elbows so that your forearms are flat on the floor to support your weight – your feet should be suspended above the floor as shown.
+Bend your elbows so that your forearms are flat on the floor to support your weight — your feet should be suspended above the floor or lightly touching as shown.

 Roll: Keeping your abs drawn in and core muscles tight, use your arms to gently roll your body forward and back to move the roller up and down from your pelvic bone to just above your knees.

 Tip: Want to increase the intensity and really get at that ache?
 Stack your feet to roll one quad at a time.

 How to Foam-Roll Your Iliotobial (IT) Band